Sharing Your Story on Video

 - What would you say to someone who is thinking about becoming a respiratory therapist (or considering the medical field in general but isn’t sure which track to take)?

-- Videos will be distributed via MoreRTs.com and NBRC social platforms.
+- Videos will be distributed via MoreRTs.com and the NBRC, AARC and CoARC social platforms.
 As always, patient privacy is extremely important.
 Please protect patient information appropriately and follow any guidelines required of your institution.

 - To avoid confusion with radiologic technician, we ask that you refer to “respiratory therapists” and “respiratory therapy” (rather than “RT”).